xyanjun02/tp/docs/DeveloperGuide.md

 #### Error Handling
 Additionally, `DeleteCommand` implements various exception handling to deal with errors.
 - `EmptyInputException`: Thrown when no index is provided after "delete".
+- `InvalidInputFormatException`: Thrown when number of indexes provided after "delete" is more than 1.
 - `InvalidIndexException`: Thrown when the index given is out of bounds.
 - `NumberFormatException`: Thrown when the provided index is not a valid integer.